Basic Information on Brain Injury

 - Provide consistent schedule or routine, (same times for morning routine, etc).

-- Arrange living quarters for easy access to items used daily ( i.e. bed, dresser, closet, bathroom, etc.) Keep items within reach and in a consistent location.
+- Make sure living quarters allow for easy access to items used daily ( i.e. bed, dresser, closet, bathroom, etc.) Keep items within reach and in a consistent location.

 - Ensure adequate lighting is available.
 It is important to note that fluorescent lighting may be too bright for the individual.